Pinsplash/halflife2chaos/README.md

 * Saving often will help you progress faster.
 * If necessary, you can leave important NPCs behind, except Alyx in the driving parts of Episode Two.
 They will teleport into the next level with you.
 * Enemy NPCs spawned by Chaos are gone forever once killed and remain wounded forever once hurt (unless they regenerate health), even if you reload a save, so don't give up on them.
 * Fast weapon switch is best left off to easily know which weapons you have.
-You can hold jump to continuously jump in Chaos, so there's no need to change the scroll wheel binds.
+You can hold jump to continuously jump in Chaos, so there's no need to change the scroll wheel binds to bunnyhop.
 * Quickclip will not disable weapon switching if enabled by Chaos.
 * Make keybinds for loading quicksaves and autosaves.